Want to do good in your community and get a regular furry-friend fix? Become a volunteer at the Dumb Friends League!

 Community service opportunities

-The Community Service program is for volunteers looking for short-term opportunities.
+The Community Service program is for volunteers looking for short-term opportunities in the metro Denver area.
 This can be for court-ordered community service, to complete volunteer hours required for high school or college, and for people who want to help but cannot make the six- month, three-hours-per-week, full-time volunteer commitment.
 We offer community services opportunities seven days a week in either four or eight-hour shifts.

 Please note that to perform community service for school, you must be at least 16 years old.
 To perform court-ordered community service, you must not have been charged with violent, drug-related, theft or felony crimes.

 Volunteer at Furry Scurry or Wag 'n Trail